 III.The Marriage:

 When Dad asked for my mother’s hand in marriage, Crescenzo was immediately against it.
-(Dad always thought that it was because of two reasons: One, because he did not want to lose Rose’s paycheck so soon after she had started working and, two: because he did not want to pay for a wedding that would set an expensive precedent for the remaining six sisters. that would eventually be a precursor to a total of seven weddings).
+(Dad always thought that it was because of two reasons: One, because he did not want to lose Rose’s paycheck so soon after she had started working and, Two: because he did not want to pay for a wedding that would set an expensive precedent for the remaining six sisters.).
 Crecenzo did not absolutely forbid it, however, and he proposed that, before a courtship could begin, Dad had to prove to him that he was “man enough” to take care of his daughter.
 For this purpose he set up a number of contests between himself and Dad to prove his capabilities.

 I’m not familiar with all the contests but I remember two that Dad described to me.
 He was a strong young man.
 One contest was to pick up progressively heavier weights (stumps, an anvil, etc.) until one of them failed.
 The other was to throw a log to see who could throw it the farthest.
 Dad won both of these contests, as well as, the others that Crescenzo had set up.
 Reluctantly, Crescenzo allowed the courtship to begin but, not without the condition that a chaperone be present at all times.